Home

 If you're looking for a Canadian payroll solution, Deel is a great option.
 Their offering will facilitate paying both contractors and employees in Canada.
 They also have a free HRIS that they recently launched in 2023.
 This HRIS offering includes the basic employee of record functionality, in addition to onboarding, employee engagement, and a host of other features.

-If you're looking to pay employees in Canada, Deel will setup a local entity for your business, which allows you to compliantly pay employees.
+If you're looking to pay employees in Canada, Deel will set up a local entity for your business, which allows you to compliantly pay employees.
 They will also take care of payroll taxes, necessary filings, benefits, and basically everything else you need to stay in compliance and keep your employees happy.

 They also have a contractor offering in case you have non-employees that you need to pay and don't want to worry about the paperwork!